RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-12-10_Reddit_comments.md

 https://old.reddit.com/r/CringeTikToks/comments/1pl6bm3/racist_marine_fucked_around_and_found_out/ntqc15c/

-Mocking with thought-terminating word patterns just keeps going on back and forth betwen left vs. right brainrot. ... ... ...
+Mocking with thought-terminating word patterns just keeps going on back and forth between left vs. right brainrot. ... ... ...
 "People are taking the piss out of you everyday.
 They butt into your life, take a cheap shot at you and then disappear.
 They leer at you from tall buildings and make you feel small.
 They make flippant comments from buses that imply you're not sexy enough and that all the fun is happening somewhere else.
 They are on TV making your girlfriend feel inadequate.
 They have access to the most sophisticated technology the world has ever seen and they bully you with it.
 They are The Advertisers and they are laughing at you.
 You, however, are forbidden to touch them.
 Trademarks, intellectual property rights and copyright law mean advertisers can say what they like wherever they like with total impunity." - Banksy

 https://old.reddit.com/r/CringeTikToks/comments/1pl6bm3/racist_marine_fucked_around_and_found_out/ntqiv7w/

 On the Pluribus subreddit I bring up I.C.E. metaphors and the April 2021 President George W. Bush book, on a show about book author / publisher / book airport order changing / book tours - and people can't engage.
 Television fans of Vince Gilligan seem to "Celebrate Ignorance" as Carl Sagan described in 1995.
 How do we get people to realize the forest for the trees.
 That avoiding the religion clergy, spiritual values of the nation (which is the spiritual value of the word "Pluribus" and great seal) is progressive, allowing Second Bill of Rights January 1944 and Dr. Martin Luther King's public dream reformations.
-But we are flocking to Muskk / Trump / ICE mocking, total mockery.
+But we are flocking to Musk / Trump / ICE mocking, total mockery.

 https://old.reddit.com/r/CringeTikToks/comments/1pl6bm3/racist_marine_fucked_around_and_found_out/ntqgp2j/

-So raise children to hate black skin color because it is enteratinting to shoot guns and simulate murder.
-This is what normalizes child abuse, billionares create games like Call of Duty... to have poorly educated book-avoiding hate people in their military like this video topic.
+So raise children to hate black skin color because it is entertaining to shoot guns and simulate murder.
+This is what normalizes child abuse, billionaires create games like Call of Duty... to have poorly educated book-avoiding hate people in their military like this video topic.

 https://old.reddit.com/r/CringeTikToks/comments/1pl6bm3/racist_marine_fucked_around_and_found_out/ntqhfyo/

 "consequences".
-Why not just teach equality, Pluribus ideals, Geroge W. Bush's April 2021 book instead of teacching murder and gunplay.
+Why not just teach equality, Pluribus ideals, George W. Bush's April 2021 book instead of teaching murder and gunplay.

 https://old.reddit.com/r/CringeTikToks/comments/1pl6bm3/racist_marine_fucked_around_and_found_out/ntqo8yt/

 Like Reddit hive mind uses "shizo" as a slur to me.
-How screaming "dementia" at Trump every day iwthout citing professional organized writing such as Dr. Bandy X. Lee is considered good.
+How screaming "dementia" at Trump every day without citing professional organized writing such as Dr. Bandy X. Lee is considered good.
 Adults, not just children.

 https://old.reddit.com/r/CringeTikToks/comments/1pl6bm3/racist_marine_fucked_around_and_found_out/ntqcigd/